cityofaustin/atd-vz-crash-mapping/README.md

     1)  `Mapped Crashes with diagram symbology` as `crashes`
     2)  `AOI (Dashed outlines)` as `aoi`
     3)  `Approaches (With table attribute)` as `intersections`
-33) Open ArcGIS Pro, load these shapefiles, an update the AGOL resource which is used to provide a locator map linking symbols to crash IDs.
+33) Open ArcGIS Pro, load these shapefiles, to update the AGOL resource which is used to provide a locator map linking symbols to crash IDs.
-34)
+34) Return to the terminal for the utility container.
+Execute `pull_cr3s_for_intersections.pl;` to retrieve CR3 PDFs from S3 for crashes organized by approach ID.
+35) Execute `pull_spreadsheets_for_intersections.pl;`  to create XLSX files containing crash data organized by approach ID.
+36) Collect the PDF, shapefiles, and directories containing XLSX files and CR3 PDFs into a unified folder.
+This folder is the final product.

 ## Useful directories bind-mounted to the Docker containers